Muhammad Salim Qasmi

-Muhammad Salim Qasmi Siddiqi (8 January 1926 — 14 April 2018) was an Indian Muslim scholar who co-founded the Darul Uloom Waqf in Deoband and served as its first rector.
+Muhammad Salim Qasmi Siddiqi (8 January 1926 — 14 April 2018) was an Indian Muslim scholar who co-founded the Darul Uloom Waqf in Deoband, India and served as its first rector.
 He was an alumnus of Darul Uloom Deoband.
-He received the fourth Shah Waliullah Award and was honoured with the Mark of Distinction from Egypt.
+He received the fourth Shah Waliullah Award and was honoured with the Mark of Distinction from the Al-Azhar University in Cairo, Egypt.

-Biography
+Birth and education

-Muhammad Salim Qasmi was born on 8 January 1926 at Deoband into the Siddiqi family of Nanauta.
+Muhammad Salim Qasmi was born on 8 January 1926 at Deoband, India into the Siddiqi family of Nanauta.
 He was the eldest son of Muhammad Tayyib Qasmi.

-Qasmi graduated from Darul Uloom Deoband in 1948 where his teachers included Hussain Ahmed Madani, Izaz Ali Amrohi, Ibrahim Balyawi and Syed Fakhrul Hasan Moradabadi.
+He graduated from Darul Uloom Deoband in 1948 where his teachers included Hussain Ahmad Madani, Izaz Ali Amrohi, Ibrahim Balyawi and Fakhrul Hasan Moradabadi.
 He studied Mizan, a book of Arabic grammar with Ashraf Ali Thanwi.

+Career
-He was appointed as a teacher at Darul Uloom Deoband in 1949.

-In 1982, along with Anzar Shah Kashmiri, he co-founded Darul Uloom Waqf, Deoband and remained its chief rector.
+Qasmi was appointed as a teacher at Darul Uloom Deoband in 1949.
+In 1982, alongside Anzar Shah Kashmiri, he co-founded Darul Uloom Waqf and was appointed its chief rector.

+Qasmi served as the vice-president of the All India Muslim Personal Law Board and as the president of All India Muslim Majlis-e-Mushawarat.
+He was a member of the Aligarh Muslim University's Court, member of Darul Uloom Nadwatul Ulama's advisory board and Managing Committee, and member of the Mazahir Uloom's advisory board.
+He was a permanent member of the Fiqh Council of the Al-Azhar University.
+He patronised several institutions including Kul Hind Rabta Masajid and Islamic Fiqh Academy, India.